-- Baccalaureate degree or its equivalent from a college or university recognized by the USDE (although exceptional candidates for admission may be considered with 90 undergraduate credits, provided that they complete their baccalaureate degree prior to graduation from the DC program - A minimum of 24 semester hours in life and physical sciences, with half of these having a substantive laboratory component (note exceptional candidates with fewer than 24 semester hours in life and physical sciences may be considered for admission under the Alternative Admissions Track Plan) - A minimum cumulative GPA of 3.0 in undergraduate study (however, exceptional candidates for admission with a cumulative GPA of 2.75 to 2.99 may be considered on a case by case basis by the Dean and faculty of the College) - Two letters of recommendation - An interview (in person or by telephone) with the Dean and/or DCP faculty (note an interview is not granted to all applicants) - Meet the technical standards for study in the DC program (with or without reasonable accommodation)
+- Baccalaureate degree or its equivalent from a college or university recognized by the USDE (although exceptional candidates for admission may be considered with 90 undergraduate credits, provided that they complete their baccalaureate degree prior to graduation from the DC program - A minimum of 24 semester hours in life and physical sciences, with half of these having a substantive laboratory component (note - exceptional candidates with fewer than 24 semester hours in life and physical sciences may be considered for admission under the Alternative Admissions Track Plan) - A minimum cumulative GPA of 3.0 in undergraduate study (however, exceptional candidates for admission with a cumulative GPA of 2.75 to 2.99 may be considered on a case by case basis by the Dean and faculty of the College) - An interview (in person or by telephone) with the Dean and/or DCP faculty (note an interview is not granted to all applicants) - Meet the technical standards for study in the DC program (with or without reasonable accommodation)

-- Submission of a completed Chiropractic College Application - Submission of official transcripts from all previously attended postsecondary institutions - Two letters of recommendation - A one-page personal statement describing intent to pursue the Doctor of Chiropractic degree - International/foreign students (other than Canadian) whose native language is not English must submit TOEFL test scores. - Successful background check
+- Submission of a completed Chiropractic College Application - Submission of official transcripts from all previously attended post-secondary institutions - A one-page personal statement describing intent to pursue the Doctor of Chiropractic degree - International/foreign students (other than Canadian) whose native language is not English must submit TOEFL test scores. - Successful background check attitudes and behaviors to manage situations in the classroom, laboratory and clinic in which these attributes would be essential for the successful completion of all phases of the educational program.
+Accommodations can be made for some disabilities in the areas mentioned below, but a candidate must meet the essential technical standards in such a way that he or she will be able to perform in a reasonably independent manner.